Exxótica

-Exxótica was a Brazilian rock band born in 2001 in São Paulo, initially formed by Daniel Iasbeck (vocals/guitar) and “Reverendo” Marcelo Rossi (vocals/bass).
+Exxótica was a Brazilian rock band created in 2001 in São Paulo, initially formed by Daniel Iasbeck (vocals/guitar) and “Reverendo” Marcelo Rossi (vocals/bass).
 The main idea was to create a rock band, singing in Portuguese, with good lyrics, music, and outstanding visual, more than any other Brazilian band.
-Came along the journey Fábio Hoffmann (guitar/vocals) and João Guilherme "Espectro" Rocha Barboza (drums).
+Came along the journey Fábio Hoffmann (guitar/vocals) and Beto "Espectro" Redondano (drums).

 In 2002, they released its debut disc named “Estranhos no Ninho”, with the support of Aqualung Records.
 The band’s music and looks certainly created a buzz in the scene, with good reviews everywhere, from magazines, newspapers to some TV shows, including their first live appearance at MTV’s João Gordo Show.
 The first pressing of the album was gone by the end of the year.

 Next year, 2003, they hit the road promoting the “O CD Mais Barato do Mundo” EP.
 It was a clever move, selling it for the cheapest price possible (R$1,99 – the EP’s translated title is “The cheapest CD of the world”), reaching as many people possible, while starting to write the next album.

 In 2004 came the new album “Capítulo II” (“Chapter Two”), again released in partnership with Aqualung Records.
 The first show promoting the new album was packed at São Paulo's Cultural Center and making the new album a hit, selling three times more than the first in a short time.
 While on tour, early next year, Exxótica was added to MTV's rock shows rotation with the video of the song “É Dificil”.

 It did not take much longer for the band releasing their first DVD, actually a double DVD named “Ao vivo, Ao Morto e A Cores”.
 One disc contains several takes of the innumerous gigs of the band, guitar lessons and extras.
 The other disc is the first DVD of a band with videos for all music in an album.
 That's right: every song on the “Capitulo II” CD has its own video, plus three videos off the first record.

 The same year, the famous Brazilian cartoonist Márcio Baraldi invited the band to make the soundtrack of his video game “Roko Loko no Castelo do Ratozinger”, distributed by Rock Brigade magazine.
 In the same partnership with Márcio, the band re-released the “Capítulo II” record as part of the MP3 Magazine, spreading their music in every newsstand around the country.